MechanicalRabbit/DataKnots.jl/doc/src/shapes.md

     fits(target(dept_employee), source(emp_rate))   #-> false

-On the other hand, these pipelines could be composed using the *monadic composition* combinator.
+On the other hand, these pipelines could be composed using the *elementwise composition* combinator.

     dept_employee_rate = compose(dept_employee, emp_rate)